-providing wide range of innovative and cost-effective preclinical pharmacology R&D services focusing on cardiovascular (infarction, heart failure, stroke, sepsis, arrhythmias, etc) and metabolic diseases (diabetes, dyslipidemia, atherosclerosis, obesity, uremia, etc) with strong scientific support
+providing wide range of innovative and cost-effective preclinical pharmacology R&D services focusing on but not limited to cardiovascular (infarction, heart failure, stroke, sepsis, arrhythmias, etc) metabolic diseases (diabetes, dyslipidemia, atherosclerosis, obesity, uremia, etc), renal, and inflammation indications with strong scientific support

-to manage internal R&D projects to develop new technologies for out-licensing in the fields of diagnosis and therapy of cardiovascular and metabolic disease
+to manage internal R&D projects to develop new technologies for out-licensing and co-development in the fields of diagnosis and therapy of cardiovascular and metabolic disease

 Scientific support based on international scientific excellence (publications over 200, impact factors over 700, citations over 10.000).